Editorial discipline and sourcing

 - Direct or paraphrased quotes from named people or organizations.

-- Attributions to "studies" / "research" / "experts" — these are FTC triggers (see the FTC section below and
+- Attributions to "studies" / "research" / "experts" — these are FTC triggers under the FTC reasonable-basis doctrine (see the FTC section below).

 - Historical events, regulatory rules, technical specs, industry standards.